 Along with these basics, I have an assortment of dedicated side packs, pouches and lens cases that fasten to the sides of the bags.

-Obviously, I single-handedly keep Think Tank’s business in the black.
+Obviously, I single-handedly keep Think Tank’s and MindShift’s business in the black.
 But, although their products are expensive, to me they are worth every penny.
 They are incredibly rugged and ingeniously well thought out, probably because their designers are also professional photographers.
 They also have some of the best security features in the industry.
 Go to www.thinktankphoto.com for more info.
 While at their site, be sure to download a copy of their free helpful publication on how to travel with camera equipment and tips on how to get through airport security.